acelinkio/argocd-homelab/docs/setup.md

 #### external-dns
 - In the homelab vault, create secret named `external-dns`
 - Follow https://developers.cloudflare.com/fundamentals/api/get-started/create-token/ for generating a token and save into key named `cloudflare-token`
-- Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.
 - Lab Specific implementation.
 Follow https://help.ui.com/hc/en-us/articles/1500011491541-Granting-Access-to-UniFi-Roles-and-Permissions to add a new user credentials to your unifi gear.
 Save username into key named `unifi-user` and password into key named `unifi-password`.

 #### cert-manager